nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 1. Prerequisites: Add an appointment using any of the add commands.
 At least one appointment in the list.
 2. Test case: `list`<br>
-   Expected output: A list of all previously added appointments.
+   Expected output: A list of all unmarked appointments.
    Example:
 ```
 ______________________________________________________________________